Skip to main content(Press Enter).

 The COVID-19 Coronavirus health crisis is presenting unprecedented challenges that are being felt worldwide and deep in the heart of our communities.
 At Combined Insurance, we have taken steps to protect our employees and their families while working to maintain solid levels of support and service for our customers

 As summer winds down and we settle back into a fall routine, the seasonal shift is a good time to revisit awareness around flu prevention.
 Flu season can occur as early as October and as late as May.
-Supplementally Speaking has the latest on how to help keep you and yours healthy and flu-free this fall.
+We have the latest on how to help keep you and your family healthy and flu-free this fall!

-Each year the CDC conducts studies on how well the flu vaccine prevented illness, and they’ve determined that it typically decreases the number of flu cases by 50-60 percent among all populations.
-Because no vaccine is 100% effective, some vaccinated individuals may still contract the flu.
+Each year the CDC conducts studies on how well the flu vaccine prevented illness, and they’ve determined that it typically decreases the number of flu cases and flu-related doctor visits by millions, and hospital visits by the thousands.4 Because no vaccine is 100% effective, some vaccinated individuals may still contract the flu.
 The good news is there is evidence to suggest that people who get the vaccine but do contract the illness tend to experience less severe symptoms.